 The TrainForTrade Programme is continuously developing new learning tools by exploring new technological opportunities.
-The expansion of 3G/4G coverage, cell phones, smartphones and tablets has made access to information much easier.
+The expansion of 3G/4G coverage (soon 5G), cell phones, smartphones and tablets has made access to information much easier.
 The development of cloud learning and mobile-learning provides efficient solutions for the storage, dissemination, and acquisition of information, and the tools can be used to promote interactive and collaborative learning.

 The TrainForTrade programme develops high quality courses and maintains high standard delivery by using technological means such as e-learning, mobile-learning and cloud learning.
 In many developing countries handheld devices are more accessible than PCs; hence mobile learning can provide more accessibility to e-learning courses compared to using a PC.

-Distance learning gives trainees as well as trainers more flexibility in the training process.
+Blended learning gives trainees as well as trainers more flexibility in the training process.
 Access to knowledge and information can take place across time and distance using technologies.
-Distance learning allows trainees to:
+Blended learning allows trainees to:

 - Undertake training in their home or their workplace

 - Choose the time and place of learning that best suit their situation

 - Exchange information and ideas with trainers and fellow trainees regardless of location

 - Benefit from continued support from the TrainForTrade team